hnky/Workshop-AI-Pre/README.md

 * [PIR (motion) sensor](http://www.adafruit.com/products/189)
 * [Diffused RGB (tri-color) 10mm LED](http://www.adafruit.com/products/848)
 * [3mm LED Diffuus - Yellow](https://www.kiwi-electronics.nl/3mm-diffuus-geel-10-pack)

+## Windows IoT / C# Path
+Our kit runs on a Raspberry PI3 with Windows IoT core.
+[Check out what is in the kit](hardware.md).

 If you have any questions before the workshop, you can create an Issue of tweet met at @hboelman.